 Beginner Friendly

 This oat rolls recipe is so basic that beginner bread bakers should feel confident in tackling it.
-Yes, it requires some addititonal steps over a basic loaf of homemade bread but they are simple and nothing that needs tons of advanced skill or practice.
+Yes, it requires some additional steps over a basic loaf of homemade bread but they are simple and nothing that needs tons of advanced skill or practice.

 Forming bread rolls isn’t difficult and honestly are quite forgiving.
 Just do your best to shape them into small round loaves and place in the pan.
 If they get a little wonky in shape, they’ll still be delicious and the more you make rolls the better you’ll get at shaping them.